mattkrebs2000/LiriBot/homeworkInstructions.md

    * You will utilize the [node-spotify-api](https://www.npmjs.com/package/node-spotify-api) package in order to retrieve song information from the Spotify API.

-   * Like the Twitter API, the Spotify API requires you sign up as a developer to generate the necessary credentials.
+   * The Spotify API requires you sign up as a developer to generate the necessary credentials.
 You can follow these steps in order to generate a **client id** and **client secret**:

    * Step One: Visit <https://developer.spotify.com/my-applications/#!/>